MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     display(dffactSales_gold)
     ```

-15. Now you'll ensure that sales data remains up-to-date by running the following code in a new code block:
+15. Now you'll ensure that sales data remains up-to-date by running the following code in a **new code block**:
     ```python
     from delta.tables import *